 Nancy Stroud, FAICP

-Ms. Stroud is of counsel to the Boca Raton law firm Lewis, Stroud & Deutsch.
+Ms. Stroud is practices law at Nancy E. Stroud, P.A.
 She has lived and worked in South Florida for more than thirty years as a lawyer representing local governments, and focuses on planning and growth management law.
 Ms. Stroud regularly advises planning and zoning boards, and municipal elected boards, in quasi-judicial hearings and other zoning and planning matters.
 She graduated with planning and law degrees from the University of North Carolina.
 Ms. Stroud is a Fellow of the American Institute of Certified Planners College of Fellows.
-Among her professional service activities, she serves on the American Planning Association Amicus Curiae Committee, and is on the Board of the Form Based Codes Institute.
 She received the 2011 Award from the Florida Chapter of the APA for Distinguished Contribution to the Chapter.
-Ms. Stroud was the legal consultant to the team that created the Miami21 form based code and the comprehensive plan amendments associated with the code.
-She was legal advisor to the Treasure Coast Regional Planning Council Towns, Villages and Countryside Plan for St. Lucie County and has advised multiple municipalities on form-based codes.
 Ms. Stroud regularly lectures and publishes on land use topics for lawyers and planners, and teaches AICP certification courses.
-She has been part of the panel of lawyers who conduct an annual webinar for the International Municipal Attorneys Association on the important land use cases of the year.
-She does the same at the annual Florida APA conference.
-She is co-author of the LEXIS/NEXIS land use treatise Planning and Control of Land Development: Cases and Materials, one of the leading land use student textbooks.
+She is co-author of the LEXIS/NEXIS land use treatise Planning and Control of Land Development: Cases and Materials, one of the leading land use law textbooks.

 Elizabeth Garvin, AICP